bethiasun/bethiasun.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am taking leave until December, 2024.
+I am on leave until the start of 2025.